nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

   This implementation is limited to a single node because the Chronicle Queue can not be distributed with the open source version.

   The dynamic assignment is not supported, therefore there is no rebalancing to handle.

   The queues are persisted on disk, at the moment there is no retention policy so everything is kept for ever until [NXP-22113](https://jira.nuxeo.com/browse/NXP-22113)

 #### Kafka

   [Kafka](http://kafka.apache.org/) is a distributed streaming app framework.

   A MQueue is simply a topic, partitions have the same meaning.

   Offsets are managed manually and persisted in the `__consumer_offsets` internal topic.

   The dynamic assignment is supported and needed to support distributed consumers.

 ## Producer/Consumer Patterns

 MQueue can be used as is and provides benefits of a solid asynchronous message passing system.
  For instance you can impl a work queue or pub/sub on it.

-But some pattern are generic and this module comes with 2 main implementations:
+That being said this module comes with battery included for 2 interesting patterns:
 - A simple producer/consumer pattern that handle retry and batching
-- A computation stream pattern to combine producer/consumer into compex topology
+- A computation stream pattern, where we can compose producer/consumer into compex topology

 ### Simple producer/consumer pattern